After School Academy

 The West Side Community Garden in our neighborhood is an active gardening club that offers classes on gardening and canning, seed swaps, healthy eating/taste testing events, and potlucks.

 Instruction on healthy eating is incorporated into The Foundry’s programming for both children and parents.
-As a Garden manager and The Foundry Board member, Charlene Walker helps both organizations benefit from each other.

 How to Donate